tamilcloudbee/kubernetes/README.md

 ### The following Block 1 & Block 2 is common for all Nodes
-### MOTE change / Modify the host_name value when running the following block in different machines
+### NOTE : Change / Modify the host_name value when running the following block in different machines

 ### Block 1
 ```